Project Highlights

 Sampling, Analysis and Data Verification

-Unless otherwise stated, the historical results (including drill results) contained within this news release have not been verified and there is a risk that any future confirmation work and exploration may produce results that substantially differ from the historical results.
+The historical exploration information presented here has been compiled from reports obtained from the Saskatchewan Mineral Assessment Database.
+Unless otherwise stated, the historical results have not been verified and there is a risk that any future confirmation work and exploration may produce results that substantially differ from the historical results.
 The Company considers these results relevant to assess the mineralization and economic potential of the property.

 Qualified Person

-The technical and scientific information in this page has been reviewed and approved by Dale Verran, M.Sc., P.Geo., Chief Executive Officer of the Company, who is a Qualified Person as defined by NI 43-101.
-Mr. Verran is an employee of Fortune Bay and is not independent of the Company under NI 43-101.
+The technical and scientific information on this webpage has been reviewed and approved by Gareth Garlick, P.Geo., Technical Director of the Company, who is a Qualified Person as defined by NI 43-101.
+Mr. Garlick is an employee of Fortune Bay and is not independent of the Company under NI 43-101.

 Book an Investor call with the CEO